caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- need a way to generate some load automatically, don't want to rely on manually clicking around the site, will be doing this in jmeter
+- Before going any further, you need a way to generate some load automatically, don't want to rely on manually clicking around the site, we found Jmeter worked pretty well for our purposes
 - Simple tasks are easy enough to script manually, but it's a lot easier to script longer tasks (like filling out an entire survey) by recording.
-JMeter has great tools for this; learn to use & love them.
+JMeter includes a proxy server which lets you do this from a browser.
-- You'll want to test different server environments (including your local machine), so practice DRY test script writing and take the time to setup good default for HTTP requests.
+- You'll want to test different server environments (including your local machine), so practice good programming techniques and take the time to setup good defaults for HTTP requests.
-- The CSRF token can be a bit hair to keep track of at first, but once you have it set up it's easy to maintain.
+- The CSRF token can be a bit hairy to keep track of at first, but once you have it set up it's easy to maintain.
 - Save your test scripts in version control and continue to refine them.
 They'll come in handy over and over again..
-Really.

 ----